 You also want to look at the projector’s model specifications, after you’ve measured the room.
 Check for the distance needed for the screen size you want.
 It’s usually stated as “screen size @ distance”.
 If the specifications are 100-inch @ 8-feet, you know that you need at least that amount of distance between the projector and the screen.

 One tip to remember when you’re setting up your gaming projector is that the best place is usually between the two walls in the room that are furthest apart.
-Most projectors also allow you to install them at an angle, which is helpful in cramped spaces.
+Most projectors, as we explained here, will also allow you to install them at an angle, which is helpful in cramped spaces.
 To center the image on the screen, use the keystone correction on the projector.

 There is nothing worse when you in the middle of a road race or fighting a level’s top boss only to lose because the images were blurry or lag time was slow.
 For serious gamers, almost nothing is more important that refresh rate and lag time.
 Refresh rate refers to how fast the projector can process the images from your gaming device.